yuvaldrori/Forty/README.md

 ## Help needed:
 - Reading notification contentView to get book name and episode from the Audible app.
-- Settings screen to allow setting your own calnedar and to help enable the right permissions.
+- Settings screen to allow setting your own calendar and to help enable the right permissions.